coderefinery/manuals/teaching-plan.md

 Try to make a written teaching plan that goes over what you'll cover.
 This helps to keep on topic (not going off on tangents and running over time) and making sure you cover everything.
-The plan is very related to {doc}`team-teaching`, since the plan is the implementation of the team-teaching (saying who does what at each time and all).
+The plan is very related to {doc}`team-teaching`, since the plan is the written record of how you plan on team-teaching (who does what at each time).

 ## Example plan

+See this link, which includes description of how it works:
 <https://hackmd.io/@AaltoSciComp/2025kickstart-tritondemos>

 This plan format has worked well in the past.
 It worked very well,
 because:

-- It has outline and timing - agreed with instrutors.
+- It has outline and timing - agreed with instructors.
 - Has everything that need to be said and typed - no surprises, nothing left out.
 - Allows us to avoid saying too much - we try very hard not say